-Liz Sang is a case manager based in Wakefield.
-Her extensive work experience was crucial to landing her role.
-Find out what being a probation officer involves
+Based in Wakefield, Liz Sang is a case manager.
+Discover how her extensive work experience helped her to secure a job and find out what being a probation officer involves

 How did you get your job?